Doesn't seem familiar? Jump to the "Ultra" help about types of items in the gradebook.

 Doesn't seem familiar?
 Jump to the "Original" help about manually created grade columns.

 You can add grade items that don't require submissions such as participation.
 These grade items are also called manual grades, manually created items, or offline items.

 For manually added items, no submissions exist.
 You assign scores and feedback on the student list page.

-Manually added items don't appear on the Course Content page, but the items do appear on students' global and course grade pages.
+Manually added items don't appear on the Course Content page.
+The items do appear on students' global and course grade pages.

 You can't add files, rubrics, goals, or groups to manually added items.
-If you want to add these options to assessments without submissions, see the next section: Collect external submissions.
+If you want to add these options to assessments without submissions, see the next section: Collect submissions offline.

 In your course gradebook, you can add a new item in the item list or student grid view.